madajaju/edgemere/docs-md/actors/cdo/index.md

 ---
 layout: default
-title: Actor Chief Data Officer
+title: Chief Data Officer
 permalink: actor-cdo
+parent: All Actors
 ---

 # Chief Data Officer

-Long description Continued on next line
+Responsible for setting strategy and governance of data in the organization.